twilio-professional-services/flex-preview-dialer/README.md

 ### Twilio Serverless Deployment

-1. Set up all dependencies above: the TaskRouter task channel, workflow filter, and the Twilio CLI packages.
+1. Set up all dependencies above: the TaskRouter Task Channel, Workflow filter, and the Twilio CLI packages.

 2. Clone this repository.